-At Berger and Green, we offer free case reviews and no-obligation consultations to construction accident victims.
+At Berger and Green, our Pittsburgh construction accident lawyers offer free case reviews and no-obligation consultations to construction accident victims.
 A construction accident lawyer in Pittsburgh, PA can investigate your accident and help you understand your options for making ends meet and recovering money for your expenses and losses.
-Call us today at 412-661-1400 to discuss your case with a member of our team.
+Call one of our Pittsburgh personal injury lawyers today at 412-661-1400 to discuss your case with a member of our team.

 Damages Available Following a Pittsburgh Construction Accident

 The damages you can recover from a Pittsburgh construction accident depend heavily on the facts of your case.
 If you were working when the accident occurred, you should at least qualify to draw workers’ compensation insurance.
 These benefits provided by your employer cover:

 - Your medical care related to your injuries

 - About two-thirds of your lost wages